OUR

 When combined with trees, roots, and local knowledge, it brings life back to degraded land.

-These techniques are applied in highlands, midlands, drylands, and even cities, proving that rainwater harvesting is relevant everywhere !
+These techniques are applied in highlands, midlands, drylands, and even cities, proving that rainwater harvesting is relevant and powerful everywhere !

 In schools, on farms, and across fragile ecosystems, nature-based and community-led approaches form IRHA’s Water–Soil–Tree Triptych, a living cycle where each element supports the other and strengthens ecosystem resilience.